 Eliza Alcorn Clark Memorial Scholarship: Dr. Florence Riffe, former Associate Dean of the Scripps College of Communication established this scholarship in honor of her grandmother, Eliza Alcorn Clark.
 This scholarship is designated for an underrepresented student.

 Frank Deaner Journalism Scholarship: Frank Deaner is a 1967 Scripps grad who made the rounds of all areas of journalism.
-He spent 15 years as a broadcaster, worked public relations and advertising and since 1990 he has worked for the Ohio Newspaper Association, currently it's Executive Director.
+He spent 15 years as a broadcaster, worked public relations and advertising and until his retirement was executive director of the Ohio Newspaper Association.
 Mr. Deaner also established a cash award for the Scripps School of Journalism Outstanding Senior.

 Robert and Teri Gerbig Scholarships: The Gerbigs established these scholarships to help both graduate and undergraduate students.
 Robert is an alum of the school's graduate program.